-- Dive into the meridian-organ theory: learning and understanding the 6 main pairs of meridians – the pathways, the associated season and element; the physical, emotional and mental quality of each meridian
+- Dive into the Meridian-Organ Theory – learning and understanding the 6 main pairs of meridians.
+Including the pathways; the associated season and elements; and the physical, emotional and mental quality of each meridian.

 - Learn the benefits of meditation.

 - An in-depth look at the 4 Foundations of Mindfulness.

 - Explore and experience Shamatha and Vipassana meditation.